bzurkowski/autonomous-db-phd/roadmap.md

 # Roadmap

-1. Use cases definition and requirements of the framework and its components
+1. Definition of use cases and requirements for the framework and its components

 2. Reference architecture and implementation